stac-utils/stac-validator/docs/index.rst

 ``stac-validator`` can be used as a library to validate STAC Items, Collections, and Catalogs.
 It can be used with local or remotely-hosted STAC objects as well as STAC objects represented as a Python dictionary.
-The library will return a list of validation errors if the STAC object is valid.
+The library will return a list of validation errors if the STAC object is invalid.

 Examples
 ~~~~~~~~